apache/airflow/docs/apache-airflow/howto/docker-compose/index.rst

 Cleaning-up the environment
 ===========================

-The docker-compose we prepare is a "Quick-start" one.
-It is not intended to be used in production and it has a number of caveats - one of them being that the best way to recover from any problem is to clean it up and restart from the scratch.
+The docker-compose environment we have prepared is a "quick-start" one.
+It was not designed to be used in production and it has a number of caveats - one of them being that the best way to recover from any problem is to clean it up and restart from scratch.

-The best way to do it is to:
+The best way to do this is to:

 * Run ``docker-compose down --volumes --remove-orphans`` command in the directory you downloaded the ``docker-compose.yaml`` file
-* remove the whole directory where you downloaded the ``docker-compose.yaml`` file ``rm -rf '<DIRECTORY>'``
+* Remove the entire directory where you downloaded the ``docker-compose.yaml`` file ``rm -rf '<DIRECTORY>'``
-* re-download the ``docker-compose.yaml`` file
+* Run through this guide from the very beginning, starting by re-downloading the ``docker-compose.yaml`` file
-* re-start following the instructions from the very beginning in this guide

 Running Airflow
 ===============